-A build’s structure needs to be inspected for structural cracks as these can easily go unnoticed.
+A build’s structure needs to be inspected for structural cracks as these can quickly go unnoticed.
 Building inspectors should be surveying your builds regularly, especially in the summer months as temperatures rise.

 Once cracks are found in the masonry and mortar bed joints of your property during the inspections, the building inspector will likely suggest crack stitching.

 Cracks aren’t difficult to identify.
-However, if you need expert help with the potential identification of a crack, feel free to contact our specialised team at 02 9613 3353 for a free consultation.
+However, if you need expert help with the potential identification, feel free to contact our specialised team at 02 9613 3353 for a free consultation.

 Cracks can vary greatly in size and appear suddenly, particularly during the summer months.
 Moreover, bulging or bowing walls are a strong indicator that cracks will start to appear.